 The ocean of red Italian wines has no boundaries.
-There are excellent and ordinary wines, very expensive and cheap ones.
+In fact, there are excellent and ordinary wines, very expensive and cheap ones.
 How could you recognize them?

-And how can you decide which is the best red wine to drink?
+Also, how can you decide which is the best red wine to drink?
 You need a compass to choose the right way.
 It could be useful to read something about this matter and, first of all, exercise taste.
-You could attend some wine tasting visits and spot out, while drinking wine, which are the features you should pay attention to.
+For instance, you could attend some wine tasting visits and spot out, while drinking wine, which are the features you should pay attention to.

 Color, fragrance, flavor, aged or not: it’s up to you to discover your best red wine to drink.

-If you don’t want to get entangled in the wide wine world you can consider by a real experience.
-You could visit a place where wine is made.
+If you don’t want to get entangled in the wide wine world, you can consider by a real experience.
+For example you could visit a place where wine is made.
 This could be possible joining a winery tour.

 Tuscany is an Italian region famous for art Cities, natural landscapes, food and wines: it could be very exciting starting from here.

 To tread essential steps in the wine world let’s try to taste five good, cheap red Tuscan wines (from 15 to 25 $).